-The final part, "Appendices," provides tutorials showing how to create a hierarchically organized flex family and how to use the Asset API.
-The remaining appendices explain how to work with URL assemblers and implement whitespace compression techniques.
+The final part, "Appendices," provides tutorials showing how to create a hierarchically organized flex family, work with URL assemblers, implement whitespace compression techniques, and create event listeners.

 As you read this guide, keep a copy of the Content Server Property Files Reference handy, as well as a copy of the Content Server Administrator's Guide.
 The Property Files Reference provides detailed descriptions of the properties that are mentioned in this guide.
 The Content Server Administrator's Guide covers functions related to the management of CM sites, users, workflow processes, CS clients, and security.